-A Council's accumulated surplus income in excess of expenditure.
+Accumulated surplus income in excess of expenditure.
 Reserves are available at the discretion of the authority to meet items of expenditure in future years, and may be earmarked or held for general purposes.

 Revaluation Reserve

 The revaluation reserve records the unrealised revaluation gains arising from holding non current assets.
 The reserve increases when assets are revalued upwards, and decreases when assets are revalued downwards or are disposed of or as assets are depreciated.